jtirila/CarND-Path-Planning-Project/README.md

      ones having traffic.

+## The result

+A recoding of a full lap around the track can be seen by clicking this YouTube link:

 ## Reflection

 The performance of the car using the solution described above seems adequate for this exercise.
 Various improvements